etiennegodin/inat-obs-scorer/README.md

 - **Minimum activity**: ≥ 20 observations, ensuring a meaningful historical footprint for observer reputation features
 - **Time coverage**: oldest observation before 2020 and newest after 2024, ensuring the observer's history spans the label window cleanly

+**Population filter** — the model is trained exclusively on observations that are not Research Grade at day 7 after submission.
+Observations that self-resolved within the first week are excluded: they represent community-engaged cases that do not benefit from routing.

 ---

 ## Split Strategy